AutodeskGames/stingray-docs/source/interactive_help/reference/engine_settings.md

 >	`enabled`
 >
->>	Determines whether or not the Wwise Authoring Tool Profile can connect to the Stingray engine.
+>>	Determines whether or not the Wwise Authoring Tool Profile can connect to the engine.

 [Back to top](#top)